 QWill a PDF/A file be larger than the original?

 Slightly, sometimes.
-Because fonts and colour profiles must be embedded, the file size can increase marginally.
-However, the difference is usually small — often less than 10%.
+Because fonts and colour profiles must be fully embedded, the file size can increase marginally.
+The difference is usually small — often less than 10%.

 QCan I convert a scanned PDF to PDF/A?

 Yes.
 Scanned PDFs convert to PDF/A without issues since they are image-based.
 Note that the text in scanned PDFs may not be searchable unless you run OCR first.
-For archiving purposes, we recommend running OCR PDF before converting to PDF/A.
+For archiving purposes, run OCR PDF before converting to PDF/A.